Rate dependent on risk profile

 In terms of the other tax options, this depends on the method you choose.
 There are two methods you can opt for when taking out a novated lease: the Fringe Benefits Tax method or the Employee Contribution Method.

-When you choose this method the entire amount of your lease payments are deducted from your pre-tax income, saving that portion of your salary from income tax.
-Although as your employer is providing you this lease as a benefit, the lease is subject to Fringe Benefits Tax (FBT), which you are responsible for.
-FBT is calculated using the Statutory Formula method and based on the distance you’re likely to travel during the ‘FBT year’, which runs from April 1st to 31st March.
+When you choose this method, the entire amount of your lease payments is deducted from your pre-tax income, saving that portion of your salary from income tax.
+However, since your employer is providing you this lease as a benefit, the lease is subject to Fringe Benefits Tax (FBT), which you are responsible for.
+FBT is calculated using the Statutory Formula method and based on the distance you’re likely to travel during the "FBT year", which runs from 1 April to 31 March.

-In May 2011 the government introduced transitional rules regarding the calculation of cars using FBT using a standard statutory rate of 20%.
+In May 2011, the government introduced transitional rules regarding the calculation of cars using FBT using a standard statutory rate of 20%.
 Financiers help you track and calculate your ongoing FBT obligations in accordance with ATO guidelines.
 Most financiers will offer something like a fuel card that can track your fuel usage over the year.

 This method involves both pre-tax and post-tax deductions from your income.
 There are benefits to this method, particularly if your salary is below $180,000.
-If you contribute part of your post-tax salary you can reduce the rate of FBT from 46.5% to your own marginal income tax rate, which might be as low as 30%, depending on your income.
+If you contribute part of your post-tax salary, you can reduce the rate of FBT from 46.5% to your own marginal income tax rate, which might be as low as 30%, depending on your income.
 This can ultimately reduce the cost of salary packaging your vehicle.
 This option is available to both fully-maintained and non-maintained novated leases.